Canelaguil/CluedoPredicates/README.md

 ## For Players
 ### If you have python3 installed on your computer:
-Just clone or download this repository and run the Alkybiades game with this command:
+Just clone or download this repository and run the Cluedo game with this command:
 ```
-python3 init_game.py SnakeInTheGrass
+python3 init_game.py CLUEDO
 ```
 This will initialize all the right files listed in the SnakeInTheGrass file.
 ### If you don't have python3 installed on your computer: